 This service allows for access to the Trinity accommodation noticeboard, as well as private listings.
 It also provides further advice on living and renting in Dublin.

-The Students’ Union also manages a Facebook group, TCDSU Accommodation Support, which can help connect you with possible roommates, as well as accommodation listings.
+We also have a Postgraduate Accommodation Network online which can help connect you with possible roommates, as well as accommodation listings.

 Online resources for long-term accommodation